LiuliuLexie/head-md-seminar-algorithm/README.md

-# md Research Seminar - Algorithm
+# md Training to Research
-Here's everything in the seminar.
+Here's everything in the workshop.